solana-labs/solana/CONTRIBUTING.md

 * "javascript": this pull request updates Javascript code.

+* "ledger-store": this pull request is related to ledger-store.
+In most cases, it modifies code files under `/ledger/src` directory.

 ### When will my PR be reviewed?

 PRs are typically reviewed and merged in under 7 days.
 If your PR has been open